core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Introduction        {#introduction}
 ============

-IETF Standards for machine to machine communication in constrained environments describe a REST protocol {{-coap}} and a set of related information standards that may be used to represent machine data and machine metadata in REST interfaces.
+IETF Standards for machine-to-machine communication in constrained environments describe the Constrained Application Protocol (CoAP) {{-coap}}, a RESTful application protocol, as well as a set of related information standards that may be used to represent machine data and machine metadata in REST interfaces.

-This specification defines Conditional Notification and Control Attributes for use with CoRE Observe {{RFC7641}}.
+This specification defines Conditional Notification and Control Attributes for use with CoAP Observe {{RFC7641}}.

 Terminology     {#terminology}
 ===========